Mahdi-222/tally/README.md

 ## Where the data comes from

-The tool doesn't track history — it reads it.
+The tool doesn't track history it only reads it.
 The core fields (client, amount, due date, and the client's **email**) come straight from any billing system: that's the system that sent the invoice, so it already holds them.
 Because the email rides along in the same export, there's no separate contact list to keep in sync.
 The two behavioral signals (reschedule count, whether the client has responded before) assume the AR